composewell/streamly/README.md

  where delay n = S.once $ threadDelay (n * 1000000) >> print n
 ```

-Streams can be combined together in many ways (see the tutorial for more ways):
+Streams can be combined together in many ways.
+We are providing some examples
+below, see the tutorial for more ways.
+We will use the following `delay`
+function in the examples to demonstrate the concurrency aspects:

 ``` haskell
 import Streamly